alibaba/fluss/website/docs/quickstart/security.md

 );
 ```

-The result show that user `guess` hava authorization for `CREATE` operation  on database `fluss` now.
+The result show that user `guest` hava authorization for `CREATE` operation  on database `fluss` now.
 ```sql
 +--------------------------------------------------------------------------------------------+
 |                                                                                     result |